jadenpxrk/Chess-Engine/README.md

 # Chess-Engine

 ## About
 A chess engine based on the Negamax algorithm with up to 10th depth game analysis.
-Utilizes alpha-beta pruning, the Principal variation search and the Quiescence search algorithms to find the next best move in a position.
+Utilizes alpha-beta pruning, Principal variation search and the Quiescence search algorithms to find the next best move in a position.

 ## Features
 - Negamax algorithm with alpha-beta pruning